Skip to main content

 Cassava Nshima

-Regional variation of Nshima made from cassava flour instead of maize, particularly popular in Luapula Province.
-Slightly different texture and flavor from traditional maize Nshima.
+A version of Nshima made with cassava flour rather than maize, favoured in Luapula Province.
+The texture and flavour differ slightly from the usual maize Nshima.

 Bream